RandyMcMillan/krackpot-rs/README.md

 Click "Connect", then send messages.
 Watch them go from pending (gray) to canonical (green) as acks arrive.

+## Git viewer detail view

+The Git viewer now supports a repo detail view on the same static page:

+- `/git/` shows the repository grid
+- `/git/?repo=nostr-dag&branch=master&tag=...` opens a single repo detail panel
+- the detail panel loads branches, tags, recent commits, and tracked files from the local clone

+This stays on the static `/git/` route so it works with the local file server and Safari without requiring deep-link rewrites.

 ## Project structure

 - `src/dag.rs` - Core DAG with pending event buffering